 Concept proposals will not have an impact on final grant decisions.
 They are meant to engage the review board's assistance and help organize your thoughts.
-The following components should be addressed in a one page (maximum), single-spaced submission:
+The following components should be included in your submission:

 -What is the primary goal of the proposed project?